 I wanted to share how I organize my materials for our homeschool.
 I thought about breaking this up into more than one post, but then it is already part of a series … so that would be a bit confusing.
 Sorry it is rather long!

-We live in the midwest, where everyone has a basement but we don’t yet have a bathroom or bedrooms down there, just a online dating ghosting.
+We live in the midwest, where everyone has a basement but we don’t yet have a bathroom or bedrooms down there, just a big play/living area.
 Because of that, we do most of our schooling upstairs in the kitchen.
 I keep all my extra supplies in the basement (like extra manipulatives, craft supplies, books by topic, etc) while we aren’t using them on a regular basis, but our everyday school materials are kept upstairs on the main living floor.